Rural WSP template for Cambodia

-Guidelines for drinking-water quality (4th Ed.) – JAPANESE
+Guidelines for drinking-water quality (4th Ed.) – CHINESE

 The Guidelines for drinking-water quality is an authoritative basis for the setting of national regulations and standards for water safety in support of public health.
 It provides guidance on ways of implementing its recommendations of contextual hazard identification and risk management, including catchment-to-consumer water safety plans.